- 1 cup semolina (sooji or rava)

 - The idlis tossed in podi taste just as delicious.

-For more such easy to cook recipes, download my cookbook Easy Recipes from Mads’ Cookhouse.
-The book is free to download for a very limited time.
+For more such easy to cook recipes, get my cookbook Easy Recipes from Mads’ Cookhouse now available at Amazon.
 Grab your copy today!